zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Management/Management-prepare_index_params.md

     - __field_name__ (_str_)

-        The name of the target file to apply this object applies.
+        The name of the target field to apply this object applies.

     - __index_name__ (_str_)

-        The name of the index file generated after this object has been applied.
+        The name of the index field generated after this object has been applied.

     - __index_type__ (_str_)